biggaboy212/Marionette/README.md

 - Will pause execution once reached
 - Go back to your VSCode terminal to interact:
-  - Evaluate expressions (global scope):
+  - Evaluate expressions (only can interact to the watch stack or globals):

     ```lua
     return getgenv().variable